barbarer/py4e-int/_sources/files/Exercises.rst

 Multiple Choice Questions
 --------------------------

-.. mchoice:: fileEx_read
+.. mchoice:: fileEx_read_v2
     :practice: T
-    :answer_a: infile = open(myText.txt, “r”)
+    :answer_a: infile = open("myText.txt", “w”)
-    :answer_b: infile = open("myText.txt", “r”)
+    :answer_b: infile = open("myText.txt", r)
-    :answer_c: infile = open("myText.txt", “w”)
+    :answer_c: infile = open("myText.txt", “read”)
+    :answer_d: infile = open("myText.txt")
-    :correct: b
+    :correct: d
-    :feedback_a: Using the file name without quotation marks makes Python think the file name is a variable name here.
-    :feedback_b: We provide a string with file name + "r" which means read only.
-    :feedback_c: "w" opens the file in writing mode.
+    :feedback_a: This will open in write-only mode.
+    :feedback_b: The r must be in quotes.
+    :feedback_c: Use "r" for read-only mode.
+    :feedback_d: The default is read if no mode is specified

-    Which of the following commands is used to open a file called ``myText.txt`` in Read-Only mode?
+    Which of the following can be used to open a file called ``myText.txt`` in read-only mode?

-.. mchoice:: fileEx_write
+.. mchoice:: fileEx_write_v2
     :practice: T
-    :answer_a: outfile = open("myText.txt", "w")
+    :answer_a: outfile = open("myText.txt", w)
-    :answer_b: outfile = open("myText.txt", “r”)
+    :answer_b: outfile = open("myText.txt", “write”)
-    :answer_c: outfile = open(myText.txt, “w”)
+    :answer_c: outfile = open("myText.txt", “w”)
+    :answer_d: outfile = open("myText.txt")
-    :correct: a
+    :correct: c
-    :feedback_a: We provide a string with file name + "w" which means write only.
+    :feedback_a: The w must be in quotes.
+    :feedback_b: Use "w" for write-only mode.
+    :feedback_c: This will open the file in write-only mode.
-    :feedback_b: "r" opens the file in reading mode.
+    :feedback_d: This would open the file in read-only mode.
-    :feedback_c: Using the file name without quotation marks makes Python think the file name is a variable name here

-    Which of the following commands is used to open a file called ``myText.txt`` in Write-Only mode?
+    Which of the following can be used to open a file called ``myText.txt`` in write-only mode?

-.. mchoice:: fileEx_close
+.. mchoice:: fileEx_close_v2
     :practice: T
-    :answer_a: "myText".close()
+    :answer_a: close()
     :answer_b: ref_file.close()
     :answer_c: close(ref_file)
     :answer_d: close("myText")
     :correct: b
-    :feedback_a: The title of the file is a string and a string cannot be closed in Python.
+    :feedback_a: You must call this method on the file object.
     :feedback_b: This closes the file using the variable it has been assigned to.
-    :feedback_c: The command close() needs to be called on the file's variable using dot notation.
+    :feedback_c: The command close() needs to be called on the file object using dot notation.
-    :feedback_d: The command close() needs to be called on the file's variable using dot notation.
+    :feedback_d: The command close() needs to be called on the file object using dot notation.

     Which command below closes the already open file ``myText.txt`` if the following code has already been written?